 In this tutorial, you will learn how to take over the deployment process by using CircleCI as your continuous deployment server.
-With the setup you will create using this tutorial, you will be able to perform any custom step required in your build process before eventually deploying to Netlify.
+With the deployment pipeline you create using this tutorial, you will be able to perform any custom step required in your build process before deploying to Netlify.

 Prerequisites